mortlach/Liber-Primus-Crib-Assist/README.md

 - It aims to provide a simple interface to lists of pre-defined word data.
 - Enable users to filter and chose / not choose different word combinations for phrases that fit the word structure of the Liber Primus.
 - Generate crib lists to be used for further offline processing, or as data to be passed to decrypting attempts, (create a fake solution for the plaintext) etc.
+- Come to the [#cicadasolvers discord](https://discord.gg/eMmeaA9) for more information and discussion.

 This app is still in development, basic features are working, but there is plenty of opportunity for further improvements to the code and features.
 In the current version the basic architecture, data object definitions and interactions through a GUI are being tested.
 There is plenty of scope for further features to be added but first that will depend on if it useful and if it works as intended.